moq-wg/moq-transport/draft-ietf-moq-transport.md

 The following values are used:

-* ContentExists: whether we have any objects and therefore a Largest Group ID and Largest Object ID for the track
 * Resolved Subscribe Start Group:
   * For Subscribes with Filter Type LatestObject or LatestGroup, this is equal to Largest Group ID.
   * For Subscribes with Filter Type AbsoluteStart or AbsoluteRange, this is equal to the StartGroup field of the Subscribe message